inkarkat/vim-LogViewer/README.md

                             has to be explicitly triggered with
                             :LogViewerTarget.

+    <Leader>tlv             Toggle syncing between the default update trigger
+                            (g:LogViewer_SyncUpdate) and manual updating (or
+                            CursorMoved if the default sync is set to manual).

     :LogViewerTarget        Set the target log line (the basis for the highlighting in all other log buffers) to the current line in the current buffer.